qibinshi/TeleseismicDenoiser/README.md

 ## Run executables to test the package

-You can run the code with the `demo datasets` and `pretrained models` in the package.
+The default option specified in `config.ini` is to run the code with the `demo datasets` and `pretrained models` in the package.

 In your work directory, run the executables for quick tests: